landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-next-page/README.txt

 5. Activate the plugin in the Plugin dashboard.

 == Changelog ==

+= 1.7.1 - January 16, 2024 =
+* FIX: Fixed issue with the Auto implementation method attempting to run in the_excerpt() requests.
+This issue resulted from a core WP bug with excerpt display in Ajax requests.

 = 1.7.0 - September 27, 2023 =
 * NEW: Added ability to load full post content and split into pages for URL updates without infinite scroll.
 Use `nextpage_type="fullpage"` shortcode parameter to implement full article pagination URLs.